 How do I know if therapy is right for me?

 Therapy can be helpful if you are feeling stuck, anxious, overwhelmed, or struggling with aspects of your life.
 You don't need to have a specific 'problem' or diagnosis.
-Many people come to therapy to gain self-understanding, work through transitions, or simply have the space to explore their feelings.
+Many people come to therapy to gain a deeper understanding of themselves, work through life transitions, improve their relationships, or simply have a space to explore their thoughts and feelings.
 If you are curious about therapy, that's often a good sign that it might be helpful.
-Part of our work together is exploring what is happening for you.
+Part of our work together is making sense of what's happening for you.
 You don't need to have it all figured out before we begin.

 Can we chat before committing?